flmnh-vertnet/flmnh-birds/README.md

-# flmnh-birds
+# uf-birds
-Issue tracking for FLMNH Bird data in the VertNet portal (portal.vertnet.org).
+Issue tracking for UF Bird data in the VertNet portal (portal.vertnet.org).